samirpdx/data-512-a1/README.md

 Please reference the Jupyter Notebook,'hcds-a1-data-curation.ipynb', to see step by step instructions of how to perform the analysis.

+NOTE: The follow these steps, a user will need to be familiar with the Python programming language.

 Steps are broken out as follows:

     Step 1: Data Acquisition (API Requests)